The Right Hand: Curl All Fingers and Hold the Bow Loosely

 - Practice all four open strings slowly with full bow for 15 minutes every day to correct this problem.

-The elbow height must be adjusted when playing on different strings, so that it stays on the same plain as the bow.
+The elbow height must be adjusted when playing on different strings, so that it stays on the same plane as the bow.
 Elbow being too high or too low could contribute to crooked bow and increased right arm tension.
 With the scroll of the violin facing the mirror, check to see if the bow stick is relatively parallel to the upper arm on all four strings:

 G-string.
 Rotating the violin slightly (indicated by blue arrow) can avoid excessive right arm lifting, therefore enhancing the balance of the bow and make it feel less heavy.